 “Outstanding leaders have a good moral compass.
 They know where they have come from, they know where they are going —and they know why.” ~ Al Gini and Ronald M. Green

-Leading a Nature tour, a wildlife volunteer project or a conservation citizen science study are wonderful opportunities to inspire proper environmental behavior.
-Besides educating and inspiring, it is critical to ensure the safety and security of both the people we lead, and the habitat and species we are protecting.
+Leading a Nature tour, a volunteer project or a conservation citizen science study are wonderful opportunities to encourage an ethical environmental attitude.
+Besides educating and inspiring, it is critical to ensure the safety and security of both the people we lead and the habitat and species we are protecting.
 Being an inspirational and ethical leader requires that we are prepared and that we embrace and share a clear Nature code of conduct.

-In short, as a leader always keep in mind that our personal code of conduct, aligned with our values system, shapes the minds of onlookers.
-Lead by example… and help shape our future leaders.
+In short, a leader always keeps in mind that our personal code of conduct, aligned with our values system, shapes the minds of onlookers.

 In other words, a great vision compels people to do something, change something, and become something.
 That vision can then live & subsist beyond the boundary of the volunteering project or the visited venue.